CodeChron/fullstack-js-with-meteor-react-docs/db_updates_use_meteormethods.md

-# Db Updates: Use Meteor.methods
+# Make db operations secure

 Why is this step needed?
 Important?